 Technical Resources Overview

-Through the proAction initiative, Canadian dairy farmers provide measurable proof of milk quality and safety, and work to continually improve animal health and welfare as well as environmental stewardship.
+Through the proAction initiative, Canadian dairy farmers provide measurable proof of the quality and safety of milk and meat and work to continually improve animal health and welfare, as well as environmental stewardship.

 This section of the website includes resources for farmers to use in implementing proAction.